laf0rge/nextepc-www/posts/guides/03-web-setup.md

 page: guides
 ---

-NextEPC is configured with `Subscriber Information` managed in **Mongo DB** and **Files** made in _JSON_ format.
+NextEPC is configured with **Mongo DB**, which manages _Subscriber Information_ mainly, and **Configuration File** made in _JSON_ format.

-The configuration file made in _JSON_ format can be modified using a general editor such as vi or emacs, but `Subscriber Information` can be managed properly using _Database Command_.
+The configuration file can be modified using a general editor such as vi or emacs, but _Subscriber Information_ can be managed properly using _Mongo DB Client_.

-NextEPC provides **Web User Interface** to manage `Subscriber Information` in an easy way without using _Database Command_.
+NextEPC provides **Web User Interface** solely designed to manage _Subscriber Information_ in an easy way without using _Mongo DB Client_.
 Let's how to install it from now on.

 ## Install Node.js and NPM